permguard/permguard/site/content/docs/overview/challenges-and-solutions.md

 - Level 2: Functional Access
 - Level 3: Data Access

-PermGuard has been specifically designed to cover and facilitate the implementation of all these levels of authorization.
+Permguard has been specifically designed to cover and facilitate the implementation of all these levels of authorization.

 ### Level 1: Application and API Access
 This level of authorization covers the access to the application and the API.
 It is the most common level of authorization and it is the one that is typically implemented by an Authentication Provider.